Afghanistan's Karzai stands alone in high-stakes game with U.S.

 KABUL (Reuters) - President Hamid Karzai’s stubborn refusal to sign a pact that would keep thousands of U.S. troops in Afghanistan after 2014 is a high-risk gamble that Washington will give in to his demands, one that has left him isolated as the clock runs down on his presidency.

-Diplomats said he may have overplayed his hand, raising the risk of a complete U.S. withdrawal from a country where Western troops have fought Taliban militants for the past 12 years.
-It also risks a backlash at home by critics who believe Karzai is playing a dangerous game with Afghanistan’s future security.
+Diplomats said he may have over-played his hand, raising the risk of a complete U.S. withdrawal from the insurgency-plagued country where Western troops have fought Taliban militants for the past 12 years.
+It also risks a backlash at home by critics who believe he is playing a dangerous game with the country’s future security.

 There was much dismay in Kabul this week after Karzai over-rode the near-unanimous decision of an assembly of nearly 3,000 Afghan tribal elders to back the agreement and introduced new conditions.

-“What was the point of calling the Jirga (assembly) if Karzai wants to continue haggling with the United States?” said Haji Mursaleen, a prominent elder who travelled from the eastern province of Kunar to attend the assembly.
+“What was the point of calling the Jirga (assembly) if Karzai wants to continue haggling with the United States?” said Haji Mursaleen, a prominent elder who travelled all the way from the eastern province of Kunar to attend the assembly.

 Hamid Karzai has repeatedly crossed swords with Washington since he became president in 2001, and - anxious about his legacy - he may want to show he is no push-over for the Americans before the elections bring his second and final term to an end.